red paper items

 Shutterstock

 Let’s be honest, sometimes Valentine’s is rough!
-Especially if you’re fresh out of a relationship or have lost a loved one, it could be quite emotional.
-I find unplugging works for this.
-Even if it means taking the day off to stay home and binge-watch my favourite TV shows or movies.
-Just simply stock up on all the foods you enjoy, switch off your phone and tune the day out in your own calm little self-love nest.
+Especially if you’re fresh out of a relationship, want love but can’t find it, or have lost a loved one, it could be quite emotional.
+I find doing what brings you joy works for this.
+Even if it means staying home and binge-watching your favorite TV shows or movies.
+Take long baths, or simply eat all the foods you enjoy, switch off your phone, and tune the day out in your own calm little self-love nest.

 Next thing you know it’s the day after or a few days after, and all signs of it are gone.
 You can breathe again!